Paul McCartney's 'Find My Way' is the first music video off his new album recorded in quarantine - KION546

 Ringo Starr announced a five-song record called “Zoom In” that features contributions from McCartney, Dave Grohl and Finneas.

-On Tuesday, Starr, 80, released one song, “Here’s To The Nights,” which he wrote with songwriter Diane Warren.
+On Tuesday, Starr, 80, released one song, “Here’s To The Nights,” It was written by songwriter Diane Warren.

 The full album by the former drummer of the Beatles will be released by Universal next year.

-Note: Correction: An earlier version of this article incorrectly listed the songwriters for “Here’s To the Nights.”
-The song was written by Diane Warren.